-How to Make Goat Milk and Honey Hot Process Soap (A Tutorial & Recipe)
+How to Make Goat Milk & Honey Hot Process Soap (A Quick & Easy Tutorial & Recipe)

 I'm really excited to try out more of Kelly's recipes in her new book, Natural Soap Making for Beginners, available on Amazon.
 She is thorough in her explanations, and I know every beginner new to soap making will find success in her book!
 (NOTE: The full book excerpt for this recipe follows my altered directions, so you can see what it looks like.)

-NOTE: There are affiliate links scattered throughout this article.
-If you happen to click through and make any kind of purchase, I will receive a small commission at no extra cost to you!
-Thank you SO much for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you happen to click through and make any kind of purchase, I may earn a small commission at no extra cost to you!

 A quick note about the differences in appearance between cold process and hot process soap:

 You can find a complete list of benefits and downfalls of both hot process and cold process soap in this article: Cold Process vs. Hot Process Soap: Which is Better?
 But in the meantime here is a quick rundown:

 Cold process soap is usually smoother and a little “prettier” than hot process soap.
 When you make cold process soap, you have to pay close attention to the temperatures of the oils and lye solution, or the soap may not come out right.